MAKE YOUR FREE Section 8 Notice

 What is a Section 8 notice?

-A Section 8 Notice is used to start the process of legally ending an assured shorthold tenancy (AST) to seek possession of a property.
-Section 8 Notices must rely on one of the grounds set under section 8 of the Housing Act 1988, which include rent arrears, irregular rent payments, and damage to a property.
+A Section 8 Notice is used to start the process of legally ending an assured periodic tenancy (APT) to seek possession of a property.
+Section 8 Notices must rely on at least one of the grounds set under section 8 of the Housing Act 1988 (as amended), which include rent arrears, irregular rent payments, and damage to a property.

 For use in England only.